New York state Senate candidate Salazar accuses Netanyahu aide of sexual assault

 Keyes reportedly denied this separate allegation, saying "there was absolutely no coercion in our encounter," the Times of Israel reported, citing Israel's Army Radio.

+In addition to Salazar and Raice, 10 other women have reportedly told the Times of Israel that Keyes behaved in an appropriate manner toward them and other women.

+The women, who purportedly spoke on the condition of anonymity, made allegations that include a claim of physically aggressive behavior by Keyes, claims of overly aggressive advances by him, and incidents of other inappropriate behavior, according to the paper.

-Keyes was born in California and before his appointment to Netanyahu's team worked as the executive director of Advancing Human Rights, a New York lobby group.
+Keyes was born in California and before his appointment to Netanyahu's team worked as the executive director of Advancing Human Rights, a New York lobbying group.

-He founded the website Cyberdissidents.org, which said it aimed to highlight online democratic voices in the Middle East.
-In 2012, the New York Times called him "a pioneer in online activism."
+He founded the website Cyberdissidents.org, which says it aims to highlight online democratic voices in the Middle East.
+In 2012, The New York Times called him "a pioneer in online activism."

 Kinnucan, the Salazar campaign spokesman, told the AP that Salazar first made the allegations in 2016 in a Facebook post that was visible only to friends and swiftly deleted.